bradgarropy/bradgarropy.com/content/posts/coding-livestreams.md

 ## 🎁 wrapping up

 I must be getting better at this writing thing, because what I thought was going to be a short post turned into a long one.
-But here's the bottom line.
+But here's the bottom line, [watch my streams][1]!

-## [watch my streams!][1]

 [1]: https://www.youtube.com/playlist?list=PL6Mu1AMmTL-uMkwOvZ5_Ytbu9qQ5SQSrc
 [2]: https://www.youtube.com/bradgarropy